yonaka15/mcp-google-sheets/README.md

 The server automatically selects the authentication method based on environment variables:

 1. First, it checks for service account credentials (non-interactive)
+   - It prioritizes `CREDENTIALS_CONFIG` if set.
+   - If `CREDENTIALS_CONFIG` is not set, it checks for `SERVICE_ACCOUNT_PATH`.
-2. If service account authentication fails or isn't configured, it falls back to OAuth flow
+2. If service account authentication fails or isn't configured, it falls back to OAuth flow using `CREDENTIALS_PATH` and `TOKEN_PATH`.

-With service account authentication, no browser interaction is needed, and the server will directly operate on spreadsheets in the shared Google Drive folder.
+With service account authentication, no browser interaction is needed, and the server will directly operate on spreadsheets in the shared Google Drive folder (specified by `DRIVE_FOLDER_ID`).

 With OAuth authentication, the first time you use the server, it will open a browser window to authenticate with your Google account.
 After authentication, a token will be saved in the location specified by the `TOKEN_PATH` environment variable.